Good Brothers (professional wrestling): Other media

 The Good Brothers along with fellow wrestler Rocky Romero run a podcast named Talk'N Shop.

-During 2021 and 2022, AXS TV, which currently airs Impact Wrestling's weekly television show, created Bad A$$ Movie Night With The Good Brothers, where Gallows and Anderson hosted and provided commentary during breaks of popular movies such as Kickboxer, Pulp Fiction, and Meatballs.
+During 2021 and 2022, AXS TV which aired Impact Wrestling (now TNA Impact! after the re-branding of Impact to TNA) created Bad A$$ Movie Night With The Good Brothers, where Gallows and Anderson hosted and provided commentary during breaks of popular movies being broadcast on the network.